 It was the hottest day thus far.
 Behind the camp was a valley which, according to the guides, was worth hiking the next day.

-Access involved several swims through narrow walled stream routes which contained water which was slightly above the freezing point.
+Access involved several swims through narrow walled stream routes containing water which was slightly above the freezing point.

 Peer pressure and the triumph over the elements convinced our entire group to subject themselves to the experience.